BSalita/SH_Bidding/Roadmap.md

 2. **Reporting the Coverage of Auctions**
    - Analyze the coverage of different auction scenarios, identifying gaps where default actions (like Pass) may not be appropriate.
-   - Predict missing auctions and suggest new entries for the table.
+   - Predict missing auctions and suggest revised entries for the table.

 3. **Reporting Multiple Auction Paths**
-   - Identify and rank multiple possible auction paths for correctness based on expert heuristics or AI-driven predictions.
+   - Identify and rank multiple possible auction paths for correctness based on heuristics or AI-driven predictions.
    - Engage human experts for ambiguous scenarios or automatically disambiguate bids using predefined rules.

 4. **Detecting Bogus Auctions**
-   - Identify invalid auction sequences and bids that are impossible to be correct using rule-based validation or simulations.
+   - Identify invalid auction sequences and bids that have unreasonably low expected values as derived from rule-based validation or simulations.
    - Report and correct errors in the bidding table.

 ### Community Engagement